PuertoJA/Ejs_Implementation_Control_Methods/README.md

 ## Ejs_Implementation_Control_Methods

 ### The file LABORATORIO VIRTUAL IMC.xml on this repository contains the Ejs-implementation of Internal Model Control Laboratory.
-To run this simulation please download and install EJS EJS_4.3.6_120219.zip version on:
+To run this simulation please download and install  EJS_4.3.6_120219.zip version on:

 https://www.um.es/fem/EjsWiki/Main/PreviousReleases